How to Install a Stair Runner Fast!

 A typical Stair Runner Is 26 to 28 Inches Wide and a Typical staircase has around 12.5 stairs.
 Each stair Measures in length around 18 inches.
 Times 12.5 (the Number of Stairs) x 18 inches (the Length of each stair) = 225 inches divided x 12 = 18.75 ft in total length.

-So If you Had 12.5 stairs at 18 inches each, you would need around 19 ft of carpet for your stair runner
+So If you Had 12.5 stairs at 18 inches each, you would need around 20 feet of carpeting, for your Carpet Runner!

-When you make your choice of Carpet Runner, keep in mind that the material should be durable to withstand the heavy use stairs are subjected to.
+When you make your choice of Carpet Runner, keep in mind that the material should be durable enough to withstand heavy use on stairs that carpets are subjected to.

 Also, you should consider that with a linear or geometric patterned Stair runner,

-After you have measured and obtained the correct length of Stair Runner, you'll need some additional tools to complete the installation, including a
+After you have measured and obtained the correct length of the Carpet Runner, you'll need some additional tools to complete the installation, including a hammer, electric stapler/carpet stapler, Hammer Tacker, Tack Strips, Carpet Padding Etc

-And a few Honorable Mentions For Installing a Stair Runner is a tape measure a Sharp Pair Of Scissors a Pad Stapler
+A few Honorable Mentions For Installing a Stair Runner are a tape measure a Sharp Pair Of Scissors a Pad Stapler

 Get these ready beforehand and keep them handy throughout the process.

-First, you need to clean your wooden stairs to ensure the surface is ready For your Stair Runner 1st Cut the carpet padding to size and place on the stairs.
+First, you need to clean your wooden stairs Pull any old, Staples out, etc., and ensure the surface is ready For your Staircase Makeover.

-TIP: (you’ll want to cut the padding around 2 inches narrower than your Stair runner so you have room at each side to staple the Stair runner Down)
+TIP: (you'll want to cut the carpet padding to around 2 inches narrower than your Stair runner so you have room at the edges of each side to staple the Stair runner Down)

-Starting at the bottom of the stairs, use your tape measure to ensure the carpet runner is centered on the stair.
+Starting at the center and bottom of the stairs, use your tape measure to ensure the carpet runner is centered on the stairs.

-Carefully measure each side, making sure the measurements are equal and that the carpet pad is centered underneath.
+Carefully measure each side, making sure the measurements are equal and that the bottom carpeting pad is centered underneath the padding.

-Fold the edge of the Carpet Runner down to the bottom of the first stair, and using your staple gun, staple the edge along the carpet.
+Fold the edge of the Carpet Runner down to the bottom of the first stair, and using your Carpet Stapler, staple gun the edge along the carpet.

 You will probably need 6 or 7 staples.